camunda/camunda-docs-manual/content/update/minor/78-to-79/index.md

 This section concerns the Java API and the interface `org.camunda.bpm.engine.delegate.BaseDelegateExecution`.

 The behaviour of `BaseDelegateExecution#getBusinessKey` has been changed.
-It now returns a business key of the root execution, e.g. process instance and is equvalent to `DelegateExecution#getProcessBusinessKey`.
+It now returns a business key of the root execution, e.g. process instance and is equivalent to `DelegateExecution#getProcessBusinessKey`.

 Please note this change can influence your custom implementations of `Execution Listener`.